-The aim and the modes of learning in this type of lesson additionally are determinants of the choice of teaching and learning aids.
+The aim and the modes of learning in this type of lesson are additional determinants of the choice of teaching and learning aids.
 Where the teacher wants the children to think reproductively, i.e., let them call up earlier knowledge, the use of slide projectors, films, prints, diagrams, tables and schemes are very appropriate; however, for productive thinking, effective use can be made of aids that give direction and focus to problem solving, e.g., microscopes, magnifying glasses, models and patterns.
-As far as evaluation in such a lesson is concerned, it is obvious that the teacher will test for insight.
-The questions he asks will be directed to establishing if the children understand his explanation.

-Thus, here we have a lesson that in its aim, modes of learning, teaching and learning aids, evaluation and methods clearly shows itself to be a particular type of lesson.
-The teacher explicates and explains while the children direct their thinking to a problem.
+As far as evaluation in such a lesson is concerned, the teacher will test for insight.
+The questions he/she asks will be directed to establishing if the children understand his explanation.
+Thus, here we have a lesson which, in its aim, modes of learning, teaching and learning aids, evaluation and methods clearly shows itself to be a type of lesson.
+The teacher explicates and explains, while the children direct their thinking to a problem.
 We can call this an explicatory (to make explicit, to explain) lesson.

-In an appreciation lesson, the child mainly perceives while, in an explicatory lesson he thinks in order to understand.
-Often, however, the teacher will have the children learn to do something in order for them to learn a skill.
-Consequently, he designs his lesson such that possibilities for action are created for the children.
-Handiwork, music, physical education and science teachers know how often they must first demonstrate how one makes a particular model, plays an instrument, performs an exercise, assembles an apparatus or makes a construction and subsequently gives the children the opportunity to imitate him.
-They first watch how a particular activity is carried out and then with insight into the nature of the activity, they practice their skillfulness at it.
+In an appreciation lesson, the child mainly perceives while, in an explicatory lesson he/she thinks to understand.
+Often, however, the teacher will have the children learn to do something for them to learn a skill.
+Consequently, he/she designs his/her lesson such that possibilities for action are created for the children.
+Handiwork, music, physical education and science teachers know how often they must first demonstrate how one makes a model, plays an instrument, performs an exercise, assembles an apparatus or makes a construction, and subsequently gives the children the opportunity to imitate him/her.
+They first watch how an activity is carried out and then, with insight into the nature of the activity, they practice their skillfulness at it.
 Thus, this has to do with designing a series of activities, and activity based on insight is central in this type of lesson.
 The teaching and learning aids mentioned here mainly are apparatuses and materials needed to carry out the activity.
-Evaluation in this lesson involves the question of whether the children have at their disposal the necessary skillfulness and fluency of action that have to precede insight into the essentials of the activity.
-Briefly, we test the quality of the skillfulness that was acquired.
+Evaluation in this lesson involves the question of whether the children have at their disposal the necessary skillfulness and fluency of action which must precede insight into the essentials of the activity.
+Briefly, we test the quality of the skillfulness which was acquired.

-In view of the unique nature of the aim, modes of learning, methods, teaching and learning aids and evaluative aspect of this lesson, we can say that here we have to do with a particular type of lesson which, because of the fact that the teacher's behaviors are demonstrative, can be typified as a demonstration lesson.
+In view of the unique nature of the aim, modes of learning, methods, teaching and learning aids and evaluative aspects of this lesson, we can say that here we have to do with a type of lesson which, because the teacher's behaviors are demonstrative, can be typified as a demonstration lesson.

-To this point, the identification and description of different types of lessons rest on the principle that a specific type of lesson is reducible to a characteristic lesson aim and is recognizable because of its unique nature regarding the use of the modes of learning, teaching and learning aids and evaluation.
+To this point, the identification and description of different types of lessons rest on the principle that a specific type of lesson is reducible to a characteristic lesson aim and is recognizable because of its unique nature regarding the use of the modes of learning, teaching and learning aids, and evaluation.
 The appreciation lesson aims at valuing, the demonstration lesson at activity and an explicatory lesson at insight and understanding.